horus20/motherminter-push/README.md

 ## Customization

+There are two main directions for app customization, both of them are implemented in the project.

-There is the ability to attach full-screen custom animation and a message to a link-wallet.
-Also, the campaign creator is able to indicate target spending, this option is completely flexible.
+<b>`Branded stile.`</b> There is the ability to attach full-screen custom animation and a message to a wallet.
+<b>`Target spending.`</b> A campaign creator is able to indicate target spending in a completely flexible way.

 <b>Adding new skins</b>